Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-lazy-creation.md

 ---
-title: Lazy resource initialization with the Java SDK for Azure
+title: Lazy resource initialization with the Azure Management libraries for Java
 description: Learn about how to use lazy resource creation and Creatable<T> objects to help your code run faster.
 keywords: Azure, Java, SDK, API, Maven, Gradle, performance, async, lazy creation
 author: rloutlaw